 Thomas Albert as been an active composer for over five decades; his music has been performed throughout the United States as well as in Europe, Brazil, Japan, and Korea.

 His best-known work, “Thirteen Ways,” was the first commission offered by the Grammy-winning ensemble, Eighth Blackbird.
-The piece is based on Wallace Stevens’ poem, “Thirteen Ways of Looking at a Blackbird,” from which the ensemble derived its name, and is the title work of their premier recording for Cedille Records, “Thirteen Ways.”
+Based on Wallace Stevens’ poem, “Thirteen Ways of Looking at a Blackbird,” from which the ensemble derived its name, it is the title work of their premier recording for Cedille Records, “Thirteen Ways.”

-In 1976, he received a bicentennial composer grant from the National Endowment for the Arts to compose a piece with an American theme.
-The result was “Lizbeth”, a one-act opera based on the life and legend of LIzzie Borden.
-“Lizbeth” was subsequently a finalist in the National Opera Association’s Chamber Opera Competition.
+In 1976, he received a Bicentennial Grant from the National Endowment for the Arts to compose an American-themed work.
+The result was Lizbeth, a one-act opera based on the life and legend of Lizzie Borden.
+Lizbeth was subsequently a finalist in the National Opera Association’s Chamber Opera Competition.

-After 42 years of teaching composition, music theory and musical theatre at Shenandoah Conservatory of Shenandoah University, he retired with the rank, Professor Emeritus.
-He served as the Conservatory’s first Associate Dean for fifteen years; founded and conducted the Shenandoah New Music Ensemble; and was music director and conductor for more than 140 musicals for the conservatory and summer theatre.
+After 42 years of teaching at Shenandoah Conservatory (of Shenandoah University), he retired as Professor Emeritus of Composition and Musical Theatre.
+He served as the Conservatory’s first Associate Dean for fifteen years; founded and conducted the Shenandoah New Music Ensemble; and was music director and conductor for more than 140 musicals for the Conservatory and Shenandoah Summer Music Theatre.
 He retired as Producing Artistic Director of Shenandoah Summer Music Theatre in 2019.

 Thomas Albert was born in Lebanon, Pennsylvania.
 He was educated at Barton College and the University of Illinois.
 His principal composition teachers were William Duckworth, Paul Martin Zonn and Ben Johnston.
 He is a member of the American Society of Composers, Authors and Publishers.
 His music is published by Media Press, Inc.